jreus/worldbuilding/Guide/guide.md

 </fig>

 The ATTINY85 is great because it's very inexpensive, runs on very low power and can be programmed using the Arduino software toolkit.
 However, the small size comes with some limitations.
 Some of the most notable limitations are:
 * PIN 5 is the RESET pin on the microcontroller.
 This means if you connect it to ground, it will reboot your program.
+In general we leave this pin alone.
-* PIN 2 and PIN 3 are used by the USB connection.
-So if you use these pins in your circuit, you will be unable to reprogram the board using the USB connector.
+* PIN 3 and PIN 4 are used by the USB connection.
+So connecting certain types of circuit to these pins will make it impossible to reprogram the board using the USB connector.

-Because of these limitations, we're going to avoid using PIN 2, 3 and 5 for now.
+Because of these limitations, we're going to try and avoid using PIN 3, 4 and especially 5 for now.
 There are ways of using them, but we're not going to get into that during this workshop.

 ## Digital Inputs

 <a href="https://www.kobakant.at/DIY/?p=838">All about pull-up resistors and voltage dividers on Kobakant's website.</a>

-Notice that the left side of the switch is connected to *TWO* other points: the left side of the resistor and PIN 4 of the LilyTiny board.
+Notice that the left side of the switch is connected to *TWO* other points: the left side of the resistor and PIN 0 of the LilyTiny board.

 <fig>
 <img src="./TINY85LILY_BUTTON_VIB.png">